 To really get the results you want, you’ll have to be consistent and work out at least 4 times a week.

 Of course, not all of your training sessions would be leg day, however, to get your body into that body changing zone, you’ll have to be pretty consistent and dedicated, and workout on the body as a whole piece.

-Check out my Workout Program and start today!
+Check out my Workout Program to start today!

 #7 Give it Time